 If you have over an 800 FICO score with over $300,000 of loans, then I fully expect another lender to offer you a better deal than Earnest, particularly if you don’t have a bunch of savings.

-However, if you have a credit score in the 600s to 700s, have above average savings, like the idea of picking a payment that fits with your monthly budget, and are ready to save some money, Earnest is a fantastic option to refinance and pick up your $300 cash back bonus to boot.
+However, if you have a credit score in the 600s to 700s, have above average savings, like the idea of picking a payment that fits with your monthly budget, and are ready to save some money, Earnest is a fantastic option to refinance and pick up your $300 to $500 cash back bonus to boot if you meet the loan minimum.

 I’m eager to know your thoughts about Earnest?
 Have you ever heard of Earnest and are you wondering if refinancing your student loans is the best decision for your situation.